mysociety/alaveteli/docs/installing/manual_install.md

 ### Generate alert daemon

 One of the cron jobs refers to a script at `/etc/init.d/foi-alert-tracks`.
-This is an init script, a copy of which lives in `config/alert-tracks-debian.ugly`.
+This is an init script, which can be generated from the `config/alert-tracks-debian.ugly` template.

-As with the cron jobs above, replace the variables (and/or bits near the variables) with paths to your software.
-You can use the rake task `rake config_files:convert_init_script` to do this.
+**Template Variables:**

+* `vhost_dir`: the full path to the directory where alaveteli is checked out. e.g. If your checkout is at `/var/www/alaveteli` then set this to `/var/www`
+* `user`: the user that the software runs as

+There is a rake task that will help to rewrite this file into one that is useful to you.
+Change the variables to suit your installation.

+    bundle exec rake config_files:convert_init_script \
+      DEPLOY_USER=deploy \
+      VHOST_DIR=/var/www \
+      SCRIPT_FILE=config/alert-tracks-debian.ugly > /etc/init.d/foi-alert-tracks

 ### Generate varnish purge daemon